casangi/casadocs/docs/api/casashell/inp.rst

       The Figure below shows how this will look to you on your terminal.
 Note that some parameters are in boldface with a gray background.
 This means that some values for this parameter will cause it to expand, revealing new sub-parameters to be set.
-Some default values cause the related sub-parameteers to be revealed.
+Some default values cause the related sub-parameters to be revealed.

       |image1|